 When creating a website, the different elements of the page should come together in guiding visitors through your site seamlessly and with ease.
 One element that plays a decisive role in the user experience of your site and greatly affects navigation, is the menu.

 A website menu is a series of linked items that serve to foster website navigation between the different pages or sections of a site.
 There are several kinds of menus, depending on the website’s content and design.
 The main types of website menus are:

-Classic navigation menu: This most widespread kind of menu is placed in the website’s header, typically as a horizontal list.
+Classic navigation menu: This most widespread kind of menu is placed in the website’s header, typically as a horizontal list with anchor links.

 Sticky menu: Also known as a fixed or floating menu, this menu stays put as visitors scroll down the site.
 These are ideal for long-scrolling pages.

 Hamburger menu: An icon made up of three horizontal stripes that opens up into a menu once clicked.
 This design convention is rooted in mobile navigation design, but is widely used on desktop as well.

 Dropdown menu: A menu in which a list of additional items opens up once visitors click on - or hover over - one of the menu items.
 This option is suitable for websites with a lot of content.

 Sidebar menu: A list of menu items that’s located on the left or right side of a webpage.

 Pro tip: On websites with abundant pages, a classic menu is often enhanced with breadcrumbs and breadcrumb navigation, helping visitors keep track of their location.
 A minimalistic option for sites with lengthy content is a status bar, which indicates to the user where they are when making their way through a specific page.

 10 Outstanding Website Menus